stcybrdgs/myPython-refresher/README.md

 # myPython-refresher
-A scratch sheet of Python patterns for refresher purposes.
+A scratch set of Python notes, apps, and patterns for refresher purposes.